Manual Testing Activities: Advantages and Disadvantages

 Manual testing is conducted by an individual with no assistance from instruments or otherwise.
 On the other hand, automated testing requires the use of devices, contents, and programs.

 Manual and automated testing procedures are mutually exclusive of one another, each employing different techniques and strategies, including discovery testing, reconciliation testing, white box testing, execution testing, framework testing and load testing, to name a few.
-Some of these techniques work best for manual testing, while the application of others are best for automated testing.
+Some of these techniques work best for manual testing activities, while the application of others are best for automated testing.

 Note the advantages and disadvantages of each below: